-- 2.16 Direction 6(5)(b) states that an airspace change proposal shall meet one of the call in criteria if it could have a significant impact (positive or negative) on the economic growth of the UK. - 2.17 The Guidance provided to the CAA states that a proposal would have such an impact if it were directly linked to a plan to increase capacity at an airport or airports by more than 10 million passengers a year. - 2.18 The Birmingham Proposal does not mention that it is associated with any increase in passengers served by the airport.
-In its carbon assessment (Paragraph 20.3, Table 1), it indicates that it expects the same number of Air Transport Movements (ATMs) at the airport in 2016, 2018 and 2023 whether the Proposal is implemented or not.
-In 2017, Birmingham served 13.0 million passengers with 118.5 thousand ATMs, of which only around 10 thousand used the departure routes which are the subject of the proposal.
-Birmingham Airport Ltd's draft masterplan5 contains traffic forecasts (page 23) which suggest the airport will grow to 18.0 million passengers by 2033 (in the base case; in the high case, it is 24.2 million). - 2.19 Therefore, it seems unlikely to the CAA that the Birmingham Proposal will be directly linked to an increase in capacity of more than 10 million passengers per annum.
+- 2.16 Direction 6(5)(b) states that an airspace change proposal shall meet one of the call in criteria if it could have a significant impact (positive or negative) on the economic growth of the UK. - 2.17 The Guidance provided to the CAA states that a proposal would have such an impact if it were directly linked to a plan to increase capacity at an airport or airports by more than 10 million passengers a year. - 2.18 In Section 9.2, the Leeds Bradford Proposal discusses traffic forecasts.
+It mentions that the airport's Strategic Route to 2030 Masterplan, published in 2017, forecasts growth from 3.6m passengers per annum to 7m in 2030, and that this growth was anticipated without taking into consideration a successful ACP outcome.
+It does not state anywhere that a successful outcome for the Leeds Bradford Proposal is associated with any growth above that forecast in the Masterplan. - 2.19 Therefore, it seems unlikely to the CAA that the Leeds Bradford Proposal will be directly linked to an increase in capacity of more than 10 million passengers per annum.
 Therefore, the CAA's assessment is that this criterion is not met.